valancej/anchore-blogs/content/envoy-vulns/envoy-vulns.md

 When parsing HTTP/1.x header values, Envoy 1.9.0 and before does not reject embedded zero characters (NUL, ASCII 0x0).
 This allows remote attackers crafting header values containing embedded NUL characters to potentially bypass header matching rules, gaining access to unauthorized resources.

+Based on current information, this only affects HTTP/1.1 traffic.
+If this is not structurally possible in your network or configuration, then it is unlikely that this vulnerability applies.

 View the CVE [Github Issue](https://github.com/envoyproxy/envoy/issues/6434).

 ### CVE-2019-9901